Apernetti History, Family Crest & Coats of Arms

 Early Notables of the Apernetti family (pre 1700)

-More information is included under the topic Early Apernetti Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Apernetti Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Apernetti family to Ireland

 Some of the Apernetti family moved to Ireland, but this topic is not covered in this excerpt.